daemoncost/Journal-Research-Data-Policy/README-dev.txt

 Use pytest for testing and ensure that tests cover a range of possible inputs, including edge cases.
 Run tests locally before pushing changes to ensure nothing is broken.

 6. Pre-Commit
-Email Detection and Removal:
+Code Style and Data Security:
-This repository is configured with a pre-commit hook that automatically checks for the presence of emails in csv files before every commit.
+This repository is configured with a pre-commit hook that enforces code style and data security.
+Before every commit, the hooks run isort for import sorting, black for code formatting, flake8 for linting, and detect_emails.py to check for emails in CSV files and that CSV files are readable.
 To manually run the pre-commit checks on all files, you can use the following command:

 pre-commit run --all-files